- Rapid Employment Job Training Grant

 Pre-Approval for Tax Credits

-A taxpayer must apply for Pre-approval by submitting an electronic Request for Pre-Approval.
+A taxpayer must apply for Pre-Approval by submitting an electronic Request for Pre-Approval.
 To access the current forms, please click here.
-Tax year 2011 and 2012 forms are located below.

 If the Request for Pre-Approval is qualified, Commerce will issue a written notification of pre-approval to the company that identifies the amount of tax credits being reserved for the taxpayer.